 Hope to see you this coming Sunday between 11am and 1pm.

 The next meeting of Alva Community Council will be on Monday 13th October 2014 in Alva Baptist Church.
 Everyone is welcome to attend from 7:30.

 Copies of our agenda and draft minutes from the September meeting are available from Alva Community Access Point, Alva Post Office, or view them online here.

 Strictly speaking this is not about road works, but about possible disrupted travel in the local area while the Ryder Cup is on.
 Included is a note about temporary speed restrictions on the A91.
 Please see http://www.trafficscotland.org/news/story.aspx?id=11159 for full details.

-Minutes of our meeting on 11th November 2013 are now available on the Minutes page.
+The approved minutes of our June 2014 meeting and September 2013 AGM are now available on our minutes page.

 It’s 10 years since the tradition of Alva Illuminations was revived.
 The Alva Illuminations 2014 will take place on Sat.
 13th September from 7 – 9pm

 Entry is free but donations are welcome.
 There will be the usual face painting, tombola, glow in the dark merchandise and traditional musicians as well as ice cream van and hot food van.